helrond/quon/repossessions.md

 ---
 title: Repossessions
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: Beater gains control of a bludger from an opposing player
+expected_type: Integer
 ---

-Beater gains control of a bludger from an opposing player

-## Expected Type

-*   Integer